 2. Guests – do not assume you can take photos during the ceremony

 The bride and groom probably won’t want to be distracted by a dozen flashing iPhones as they exchange their vows, so check to see if there’s a note in the programme saying so.
-Oh, and while we’re here: whatever you do, guests, make sure your mobile is on silent.
+Oh, and while we’re here: whatever you do, guests, make sure your cell phone is on silent!

 3. Newlyweds – do ask your guests to not share photos until after the big day

 You’re totally within your right to want to be the first one to upload a photograph of you and your groom on the big day.
 Make it clear if you don’t want your guests to upload any images on the day itself and ask one of your bridesmaids to keep vigilant in case you get tagged in any unflattering photos.

 4. Newlyweds – do change your Facebook settings